Transition at Brickhill Primary School

 Foundation Transition to Year 1

-The transition to Middle School begins in the late Autumn term when the Head teachers of the local Middle Schools invite children and their parents to their Open Evenings or Days.
-Staff from the schools come in to talk with the year 4 children and give them all an initial insight to what life at a Middle School will be like.
+Late in the Autumn term of Year Six, the Head teachers of the local Secondary Schools will invite children and their parents to their Open Evenings or Days.
+Staff from the schools will come in to talk with the Year Six children and give them all an initial insight to what life at a Secondary School would be like.

-Early in the Spring term parents will apply for the Middle School of their choice and notification of a place will be announced by the end of the that term.
+Early in the Spring term of Year Six, parents will apply for the Secoondary School of their choice and notification of a place will be announced by the end of that term.

-During the Summer Term, once the children are aware of their new schools, more individualised transition begins.
-Staff from Brickhill and the Middle Schools meet to pass on information concerning the children entering their school in September.
-In addition, the Head of Year 5 from all the schools visit Brickhill to observe the children in their school setting and a number of other activities are organised to ensure the children are happy, confident and excited about moving on.
+During the Summer Term, once the children are aware of their new schools, more individualised transition will begin.
+Staff from Brickhill and the Secondary Schools will meet to pass on information concerning the children entering their school the following September.
+In addition, staff from all the schools should visit Brickhill to talk to and observe the children in their school setting and a number of other activities will be organised to ensure the children are happy, confident and excited about moving on.

-Finally early in July the children spend a full school day in their new school.
+Finally early in July the children will spend at least one full school day in their new school.